Overview of Exploration Work Programs Completed in 2021

-Drill Program - In Progress
+Drill Program - Complete

 Aldebaran commenced its 2021 drill program on February 2, 2021.
-The drill program will focus on testing several of the higher priority targets from the group of new targets generated as part of the extensive data collection and data modeling exercise recently completed (see Dec 3, 2020 and Jan 19, 2021 press releases).
+The drill program focused on testing several of the higher priority targets from the group of new targets generated as part of the extensive data collection and data modeling exercise recently completed (see Dec 3, 2020 and Jan 19, 2021 press releases).
 The objectives of the 2021 drill program are to: (a) test extensions to zones of higher-grade mineralization, and (b) test areas within specific structural blocks identified during the relogging and geological modeling process as having a high potential to extend the footprint of the known mineralization.

 The previous 43-101 resource statement for Altar, completed by the previous operator, showed a very large, low-grade mineral resource with elevated arsenic content.
 This is in part due to no geology being used, the low cut-off grade chosen, and the emphasis on “make it big” at the expense of grade.
 Aldebaran’s approach is very different and focuses on having a robust and consistent geological/structural model in conjunction with grade shells at different cut-offs for all the key economic and deleterious elements in order to highlight the potentially more economically attractive higher-grade zones and minimize the impact of the deleterious elements.

-Aldebaran is worked with IMC out of Tucson Arizona on a re-evaluation and update of the Altar project resource using our newly developed geological/structural model, grade shells and incorporation of eight additional new drill holes completed during 2018 and 2019.
+Aldebaran worked with IMC out of Tucson Arizona on a re-evaluation and update of the Altar project resource using our newly developed geological/structural model, grade shells and incorporation of eight additional new drill holes completed during 2018 and 2019.
 The objective was to highlight the size and geometry of (a) the known higher-grade primary copper-gold zones at QDM/Radio, Altar Central and Altar East, and (b) the size and geometry of the supergene copper zones.
 In addition, this work provides valuable information on where additional exploration drilling should be focussed to extend these higher-grade zones.
 An updated resource statement was released on March 22 2021.

 Talus Fine Geochemistry